Algebraic characterisation of relatively hyperbolic special groups: Warm up: a few applications

 Indeed, it follows from the normal form in right-angled Artin groups (see for instance \cite[Theorem 3.9]{GreenGP}) that two $x$-legal words are equal in $A(\Delta)$ if and only if their reductions (obtained by applying commutations and cancellations) differ only by applying commutations.
 Similarly, we know that these words are equal in $\mathcal{D}(X,x)$ if and only if their reductions (obtained by applying commutations and cancellations) differ only by applying commutations, with the restriction that all these transformations must produce, at each step, another legal word.
 Therefore, our fact follows from the previous lemma.

 This shows that our morphism $\mathcal{D}(X,x) \to A(\Delta)$ is injective. \end{proof}

-\begin{remark} As a particular case of Theorem \ref{thm:embedRAAG}, it follows that the fundamental group of a special cube complex $X$ embeds into $A(\Delta X)$, where $\Delta X$ denotes the crossing graph of $X$.
+\begin{remark} As a particular case of Theorem \ref{thm:embedRAAG}, it follows that the fundamental group of a special cube complex $X$ embeds in $A(\Delta X)$, where $\Delta X$ denotes the crossing graph of $X$.
 This statement was originally proved in \cite{MR2377497}.
 In fact, our theorem also follows from the same arguments.
 Indeed, if $S(\Delta)$ denotes the Salvetti complex associated to the graph $\Delta$, it is not difficult to deduce from the definition of a special coloring that the map sending an oriented edge $e$ of $X$ to the (unique) oriented edge of $S(\Delta)$ labelled by the color of $e$ induces a local isometric embedding $X \hookrightarrow S(\Delta)$.
 Since a local isometric embedding between nonpositively curved cube complexes turns out to be $\pi_1$-injective, the conclusion follows.
 Moreover, we get exactly the same injective morphism $\pi_1(X) \hookrightarrow A(\Delta)$. \end{remark}

-The interest of Theorem \ref{thm:embedRAAG} compared to the original statement in \cite{MR2377497} is that finding a good special coloring of a some special cube complex allows us to embed its fundamental group into a smaller right-angled Artin group.
+The interest of Theorem \ref{thm:embedRAAG} compared to the original statement in \cite{MR2377497} is that finding a good special coloring of a some special cube complex allows us to embed its fundamental group in a smaller right-angled Artin group.
 We give an example below.
-See also Section \ref{section:gbgcubicalgeom} where a similar situation occurs for graph braid groups.

 \begin{ex} Let $X$ denote the Squier cube complex associated to the semigroup presentation

 and the baseword $a_1b_1$.
 We refer to \cite{MR1396957, arXiv:1507.01667} for more details on Squier complexes.
 The sequel is largely based on \cite[Example 3.17]{arXiv:1507.01667}.
 The fundamental group of $X$ is